rahul-verma/arjuna/docs/source/guiauto/widgets.rst

 Interacting with GuiMultiElement
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-It provides various properties and methods for a higher level interaction with a sequence of **GuiElement**s.
+It provides various properties and methods for a higher level interaction with a sequence of **GuiElements**.

 - It supports index based retrieval just like a regular list.
 Indexes start from computer counting (0).
 - In addition to this, it provides propeties like **first_element**, **last_element** and **random_element**.